jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-1/section-1/chapter-5.md

 - These subject our nature to what our own dignity, honour, and proper conduct requires.

-41 A man is very amiable if his sympathetic heart=
+{{< s v="41" >}} A man is very amiable if his sympathetic heart:
-- echoes all the feelings of the people he converses with,
+- echoes all the feelings of the people he converses with
-- grieves for their calamities,
+- grieves for their calamities
 - resents their injuries, and
-- rejoices at their good fortune.
+- rejoices at their good fortune

 When we bring ourselves the situation of his companions, we understand their gratitude to him for his tender sympathy.